Read your latest personalised notifications

-Note: The EXPERT tool should be used with Google Chrome (it is not compatible with Internet Explorer)
+Note: The EXPERT Tool should be used with the Google Chrome web browser (it is not compatible with Internet Explorer)

-Buy a group license and create a working group within the EXPERT tool for your institution.
-In this way, you can share the patients' information among your colleagues (within the same institution).
+Buy a group license and create a working group within the EXPERT Tool for your institution.
+This way, you can share the patients' information with your colleagues (within the same institution).

 Get exercise recommendations tailored to specific patients’ pathologies.

-Get to know when to exercise caution while prescribing exercise recommendations for your patients.
+Know what to be cautious about while prescribing exercise recommendations for your patients.

 Export each recommendation to a PDF file.

-Revise the previous exercise recommendations that have been given to a patient and compare them to the current recommendation.
+Revise previous exercise recommendations given to a patient and compare them to the current recommendations.

-Keep your exercise prescription skills sharp by completing the training cases you can find in the EXPERT tool.
+Keep your exercise prescription skills sharp by completing the training cases found in the EXPERT Tool.
 There are 64 cases of patients with CVD with different levels of complexity.
-Compare your recommendation for these cases with the ones generated by the EXPERT tool, and thus, stay up-to-date with the latest EAPC recommendations.
+Compare your recommendation for these cases with the ones generated by the EXPERT Tool, and thus, stay up-to-date with the latest EAPC recommendations.